curl/everything-curl/libcurl-drive-multi.md

 result of that transfer using that struct.

-When you do multiple parallel transfers, more than one transfer can of course complete in the same `curl_multi_perform` invoke and then you might need more than one call to `curl_multi_info_read` to get info about each completed transfer.
+When you do multiple parallel transfers, more than one transfer can of course complete in the same `curl_multi_perform` invocation and then you might need more than one call to `curl_multi_info_read` to get info about each completed transfer.